 Each municipality within the LSCWMO must update or complete a LWMP for approval by the LSCWMO.
 These plans are required to conform to MN Statues Section 103B.235 and MN Rules 8410.0160.
+Each watershed municipality may adopt relevant sections of the LSCWMO's Plan in partial fulfillment of its LWMP-development requirements in accordance with Minn.
+R. 8410.0110, subpart 3.
+To this end, the LSCWMO encourages the watershed municipalities to adopt relevant sections of its plan as they develop their LWMPs.

 The policies and goals established by the LWMP must be consistent with the LSCWMO's Plan.
 The section in the LWMP covering the assessment of problems must include those problems identified in the Plan that affect the community.
 The implementation actions proposed by the cities and townships must be limited to those actions which can be implemented at the community level and must be consistent with the Plan.
+Local Water Management Plans are encouraged to include groundwater protection efforts that recognize the connection between surface water and groundwater resources and protect drinking water sources.